Bare-footed neighbor helps woman escape burning home after plane crash, video shows - NewsBreak

 Realizing others were in the area helping, Keeley said he decided to stay with her.

 “I didn’t want to leave her because she was in a frantic state,” he said.
 “She wanted her puppy, and I was afraid if I went, she’d walk back and try to go get the puppy.
 By the time I got over here, the window was on fire.
 There was no way we’re going to go back.
-We got out at the right time.”‘Tomato Blood’ can cover all of your fake blood needs this Halloween
+We got out at the right time.”

 The witness video shows other neighbors remaining near the blaze to break panels from a fence in a search for others in the home.
 Keeley can be seen bringing the woman back near the home to reunite with her husband.